 Be sure to seek immediate medical care if you experience any of the following after EVLT:

 - Swelling that gets worse

-- Breathing problems, such as shortness of breath or wheezing
+- Shortness of breath or wheezing

 - Severe pain that keeps you from completing your daily activities